appium/appium-espresso-driver/README.md

 appium:platformVersion | The platform version of an emulator or a real device.
 This capability is used for device autodetection if `udid` is not provided appium:udid | UDID of the device to be tested.
 Could ve retrieved from `adb devices -l` output.
 If unset then the driver will try to use the first connected device.
 Always set this capability if you run parallel tests. appium:noReset | Prevents the device to be reset before the session startup if set to `true`.
-This means that the application under test is not going to be terminated neither its data cleaned. `false` by default appium:fullReset | Being set to `true` always enforces the application under test to be fully uninstalled before starting a new session. `ualse` by default appium:printPageSourceOnFindFailure | Enforces the server to dump the actual XML page source into the log if any error happens. `false` by default.
+This means that the application under test is not going to be terminated neither its data cleaned. `false` by default appium:fullReset | Being set to `true` always enforces the application under test to be fully uninstalled before starting a new session. `false` by default appium:printPageSourceOnFindFailure | Enforces the server to dump the actual XML page source into the log if any error happens. `false` by default.

 ### Driver/Server